ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz-docker-new.md

-## Run compiz off container ( ubuntu ) on Clear Linux and also pass pipewire from container for running apps like mpv or vlc
+## Run compiz off container ( ubuntu ) on Clear Linux and also pass pipewire from container for running apps like mpv

 ### Before we do anything we need to install the docker software and start it